sYoungkin/PlayAroundIT-observability-lab/splunk/splunk-secret-synchronization.md

 - **Do not rotate the secret after Splunk has started** without also re-encrypting all encrypted values in all config files — this will break the environment if done incorrectly
 - The SHC captain does synchronize some configuration across search head cluster members, but relying on it for initial secret synchronization is not recommended — set the secret manually before first start
 - If you need to rebuild the environment, generate fresh secrets — do not reuse old ones
-- `tee` with `> /dev/null` suppresses output to the terminal so the secret is never visible in your terminal history
+- `tee` with `> /dev/null` suppresses output to the terminal so the secret is never visible in terminal history